apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 ###  Goal

-Our goal is to get all Yamaha product IDs into a canonical form reducing messy data and making them easier to work with.
+Our goal is to get all Yamaha product IDs into a canonical form, reducing messy data and making them easier to work with.
 We will not be correcting typos or incomplete IDs such as **T**FL-222 instead of YFL-222 or YAS-2**80** in place of YAS-200**ADII**.
 Let's operationalize our normalized form.
 Ideally:

 * ALL CAPS
 * No spaces